tytydraco/yessleep/out/Like_This_Was_Normal.md

 I took my secret earbuds out.

-"Did you ever play Donkey Kong Country 3, growing up?"
-The blond-haired one asked the other.
+"Did you ever play Donkey Kong Country 3, growing up?" the blond-haired one asked the other.

 "No, I can't say I have," the black-haired one replied.
 "I loved the second game, though."